Bartvds/grunt-run-grunt/README.md

 // pass options that will be available in the executed gruntfile with grunt.option('myOption')
 // NOTE: will overwrite cli options with the same name!
 gruntOptions: {}

+// specifty a custom path to grunt cli
+gruntCli: null
 ```

 #### Process result object